axiom4/library/docs/README_PART14.md

 Now, when we try navigating on our app `http://127.0.0.1:4200`, we will redirect on our `keycloak` login page.
 So, we need going to keycloak admin console and insert e new user into the `library-realm`.

-Go to "Users" and select `Create new user" button.
+Go to "Users" and click `Create new user`.

 ![Add new user](/docs/images/part14_6.png)

-Insert `Username` and enable `Email verified`.
-Click on `Create`.
+Enter a username, enable `Email verified`, and click `Create`.

 ![Add new user](/docs/images/part14_7.png)

-Now go on `Credentials` tab and click on `Set password`.
-Finally, set and confirm your password and disable `Temporary` flag, so, click on `Save` button and confirm your actions.
+Go to the `Credentials` tab, click `Set password`, set and confirm the password, disable the `Temporary` flag, and click `Save`.

 ![Set user Password](/docs/images/part14_8.png)

-Now we can to login on our app.
-After login, Keycloak could ask to insert e-mail, first name and last name, we submit al request data.
+Now you can log in to the app.
+After login, Keycloak may prompt for email, first name, and last name.
+Submit the required data.

-Now we will logged in and redirect on `/library` route.
+You will be logged in and redirected to the `/library` route.

 ![Frontend Login](/docs/images/part14_9.png)

 ## Webservice Authentication

-Now we need to integrate a new `Authenticator` class into Django, in fact, all our operations are unprotected, so, anyone can access and insert, update or delete our data.
+Next, integrate an `Authenticator` class into Django to protect your APIs.

-First, we need to protect our services using `DEFAULT_PERMISSION_CLASSES` inside our `settings.py`.
-Add the following into `REST_FRAMEWORK` setting.
+First, protect your services using `DEFAULT_PERMISSION_CLASSES` in `settings.py`:

 ```python
 # ... exsting code ...